 Maps showing extent of hydrogeologic units, Ocean County study area, New Jersey.
 A, Unconfined Kirkwood-Cohansey and Vincentown aquifers; B, Rio Grande water-bearing zone; C, Atlantic City 800-foot sand; and D, confined Piney Point and Vincentown aquifers.

-The lower member of the Kirkwood Formation contains a basal clay unit that forms the top of the composite confining bed (Zapecza, 1989) and confines the Piney Point aquifer, which exists only in the subsurface.
+The Lower Member of the Kirkwood Formation contains a basal clay unit that forms the top of the composite confining bed (Zapecza, 1989) and confines the Piney Point aquifer, which exists only in the subsurface.
 The Piney Point aquifer consists of parts of the upper Oligocene Atlantic City Formation, the lower Oligocene Sewell Point Formation (not identified in the study area), the upper Eocene Absecon Inlet Formation, and the upper to middle Eocene Shark River Formation.
-L.G.
-Mullikin (New Jersey Geological and Water Survey, written commun., 2001) mapped distinct units in the Piney Point aquifer, including upper and lower sand units with an intervening confining unit..
-The upper sand extends approximately from the boundary of Manchester Township with Lacey and Berkeley Townships northeast to the Manasquan River near the boundary of Brick Township and Point Pleasant Borough (fig. 6D).
+The NJGWS mapped distinct units in the Piney Point aquifer, including upper and lower sand units with an intervening confining unit (L.G.
+Mullikin, New Jersey Geological and Water Survey, written commun., 2001).
+The upper sand extends approximately from the boundary of Manchester Township with Lacey and Berkeley Townships northeast to the Manasquan River near the boundary of Brick Township and Point Pleasant Borough (figs. 2 and 6D).
 The upper sand unit ranges in thickness from 40 to 220 feet.
 The extent of the lower sand is similar to the upper sand unit except in the western part of the study area where its northernmost extent is approximately 10 miles south of the upper sand.
 The thickness of the lower sand ranges from 20 feet to a maximum of 100 feet at Island Beach State Park.
 The lower sand unit is correlative with the Shark River Formation.
 Very few water-supply wells are known to tap this horizon.
-The Piney Point aquifer is used for water supply in the Toms River area and in Barnegat Light Borough.
+The Piney Point aquifer is used for water supply in the Toms River area and in Barnegat Light Borough (figs. 2 and 6D).

 The lower Eocene Manasquan Formation stratigraphically underlies the Piney Point aquifer and confines the underlying upper Paleocene Vincentown aquifer.
 The Vincentown aquifer is in hydrologic contact with the Kirkwood-Cohansey aquifer system at the northwestern edge of the study area, where the Vincentown aquifer crops out adjacent to the western limit of the Kirkwood-Cohansey aquifer system (fig. 6A).
 The Vincentown aquifer extends for several miles downdip to the east where it becomes confined and truncates in the subsurface as it grades into finer-grained silts and clays.
 The confining unit overlying the Vincentown aquifer, which does not crop out in the study area, includes sediments of the Manasquan Formation and the basal Kirkwood-Cohansey aquifer system (Zapecza, 1989).
-The subsurface contact between the Kirkwood-Cohansey aquifer and the Vincentown aquifer in the study area is not well mapped, due primarily to the Vincentown’s limited extent and the sparse distribution of wells that traverse this zone.
+The subsurface contact between the Kirkwood-Cohansey and the Vincentown aquifers in the study area is not well mapped, due primarily to the Vincentown aquifer’s limited extent and the sparse distribution of wells that traverse this zone.
 The easternmost extent of the Vincentown aquifer approximately parallels the boundary of Manchester Township with Plumsted and Jackson Townships northeast to the Manasquan River (fig. 4) near the border with Wall and Brick Townships.
 The Vincentown aquifer ranges in thickness from 20 to 100 feet, where confined.

-Stratigraphy and hydrogeologic units, Ocean County study area, New Jersey.

 Groundwater Withdrawals